Reimagining the Wetlands

 Ana Mossini

-Has lived permanently in the Tigre Delta for 6 years, although has been traveling to and inhabiting it for 15 years.
-Has a Bachelor’s degree in Social Work, specializing in Health and Community Health.
-Has participated and continues to participate in various community projects and organizations, and since living in the Delta, these are primarily subscribed to islander organizations.
-Identifies as a feminist, environmentalist, plant lover, and fan of any narrative that is beautiful to tell and listen to.
+She has been living permanently in the Tigre Delta for six years, although she has been traveling through and inhabiting it for fifteen years.
+She is part of the Colectivo Ecología política en Humedales.
+She holds a Bachelor’s degree in Social Work (UBA), specializing in Health and Community Health.
+She has participated and continues to participate in community projects and organizations, and since living in the Delta, these are mainly subscribed to island organizations.
+She identifies as feminist, environmentalist, plant lover and fan of any narrative that is beautiful to tell and listen to.

 Ana Victoria Pérez